secretGeek/today-i-learned-staging/jest/tips_and_tricks.md

 You can output/log what the `screen` holds with `screen.debug`

 ## get/find/query -- which is what?

 ![Get/Find/Query in cheat sheet](./get_find_query_cheatsheet.png)

 &mdash;[source - '#Queries' in cheatsheet](https://testing-library.com/docs/react-testing-library/cheatsheet#queries))

+## Fix "overlapping act() calls" warning

+I saw this warning being produced by some test:

+	Warning: You seem to have overlapping act() calls, this is not supported.
+Be sure to await previous act() calls before making a new one

+The problem in this case was lines of code that just said:

+	screen.findByText("testEmail@email.com");

+...all of the `.find` methods are async, and must be awaited. (this includes `findBy*` and `findAllBy`)

+So it needed to become:

+	await screen.findByText("testEmail@email.com");

+or the synchronous alternative:

+	screen.queryByText("testEmail@email.com");

 ## Sources